-Continuation standards
+Continuation Standards

 Students in the OTD program are expected to meet academic and professional standards for retention and progression in the program.
 Academic and professional standards include meeting minimum grade requirements, demonstrating academic integrity, exhibiting professional behavior, and adhering to safety standards.
 Failure to comply with these standards will result in the student appearing before the Student Success and Performance Evaluation Committee and may be cause for dismissal.
 Students must meet essential functions in five categories across academic and clinical settings in order to progress in and complete the occupational therapy program.
-Students enrolled in the OTD program are expected to meet the Technical Standards and Essential Functions (p.31) set forth by the UNMC Division of Occupational Therapy Education in order to be eligible for graduation.
+These may be reviewed in the Technical Standards and Essential Functions of a UNMC Occupational Therapy Student.

-Scholastic standards
+Scholastic Standards

-Final grade of C (73%) or better, or pass each required course, regardless of the Division, School, or College offering the course:
+Final grade of C (73%) or better, or Pass in each require course, regardless of the Division, School, or College offering the course: